 - On the

-- Once you hit Update, your model will update with data for your new benchmarks
+- Once you add the new benchmark, your model will update with data for your new benchmarks

 Select LTM P/E Multiple

 The key question we're trying to answer in this step is the following -- are the differences in operating metrics like growth and margin in the peer group accurately reflected in the market

 To determine whether the subject company is being valued appropriately I like to first identify the "best" and the "worst" company in the peer group.
 Ranking the peer group from best to worst provides me with a range of valuation multiples that I can apply to the subject company.

 Some questions worth exploring during this step: